Steve Nieve: Career

-Nieve played piano, organ and other keyboard instruments on most of Costello's projects over the next ten years, including the albums This Year's Model (1978), Imperial Bedroom (1982) and Blood & Chocolate (1986).
-On the 1984 Costello album Goodbye Cruel World and its accompanying tour, he was credited as "Maurice Worm."
+Nieve played piano, organ and other keyboard instruments on most of Costello's projects for over ten years, including the albums This Year's Model (1978), Imperial Bedroom (1982) and Blood & Chocolate (1986).
+On the 1984 Costello album Goodbye Cruel World and its accompanying tour, he was credited as "Maurice Worm".
 His instrument credit on the album was not for playing keyboards, but for providing "random racket".
-He wrote some material on The Attractions' Costello-less album, Mad About the Wrong Boy under the name Norman Brain, in collaboration with his then girlfriend, Fay Hart.
+Under the name Norman Brain he wrote some material on The Attractions' Costello-less album Mad About the Wrong Boy in collaboration with his then girlfriend, Fay Hart.
 (He also wrote other songs on the album as Steve Nieve.)

 In the mid-1980s, Costello began to work less frequently with the Attractions and stopped working with them entirely between 1987 and 1993.
-During this period, Nieve focused on session work for other artists (the Neville Brothers, Hothouse Flowers, Graham Parker, Squeeze, Tim Finn, Kirsty MacColl, Madness, Nick Heyward and David Bowie).
+During this period Nieve focused on session work for other artists (the Neville Brothers, Hothouse Flowers, Graham Parker, Squeeze, Tim Finn, Kirsty MacColl, Madness, Nick Heyward and David Bowie).
 Also in 1986, Nieve formed the group the Perils of Plastic with ex-Deaf School vocalist Steve Allen, releasing three non-charting singles in the UK in 1986 and 1987.
-Around the same time, he led the house band (billed as Steve Nieve and The Playboys) on the UK TV series The Last Resort with Jonathan Ross.
+At around the same time he led the house band (billed as Steve Nieve and The Playboys) on the UK TV series The Last Resort with Jonathan Ross.

 Costello reunited the Attractions for 1994's album Brutal Youth.
-Although the reunion was relatively short-lived (they split again in 1996), the Costello/Nieve collaborations never stopped.
-They have toured as a duo, and Nieve has contributed keyboards to all of Costello's albums since the mid-1990s, including 1998's Burt Bacharach collaboration Painted From Memory, 2001's Anne Sofie von Otter collaboration For the Stars and 2003's North.
+Although the reunion was relatively short-lived (they split again in 1996), the Costello/Nieve collaborations never ceased.
+They have toured as a duo, and Nieve has contributed keyboards to all of Costello's albums since the mid-1990s, including 1998's Burt Bacharach collaboration Painted From Memory and 2001's Anne Sofie von Otter collaboration For the Stars.

-In 2001 Costello formed a new backing band consisting of Nieve, Attractions drummer Pete Thomas, and bassist Davey Faragher.
-The band was subsequently dubbed the Imposters.
-Elvis Costello & the Imposters have toured extensively and released the albums When I Was Cruel (2002), North (2003), The Delivery Man (2004), The River in Reverse (2006) with Allen Toussaint, Momofuku (2008), National Ransom (2010), Look Now (2018) and The Boy Named If (2022).
-In 2020 Nieve won a Grammy for his work with Elvis Costello and the Imposters on Look Now.
-Nieve (sans Imposters) accompanied Elvis Costello again on Hey Clockface (2020).
+In 2001, Costello formed a new backing band consisting of Nieve, Attractions drummer Pete Thomas, and bassist Davey Faragher.
+The band were subsequently dubbed the Imposters.
+Elvis Costello & the Imposters have toured extensively and released the albums When I Was Cruel (2002), North (2003), The Delivery Man (2004), The River in Reverse (2006, featuring Allen Toussaint), Momofuku (2008), National Ransom (2010), Look Now (2018) and The Boy Named If (2022).
+In 2020, Nieve won a Grammy Award for his work with Costello and the Imposters on Look Now.
+Nieve (without the other Imposters) accompanied Costello again on Hey Clockface (2020).